isomerpages/moe-sthildassec/_instructional-programmes/Mother Tongue.md

 To nurture independent and lifelong learners by cultivating and sustaining students’ interest in the learning of the MT languages.

-Programmes / Enrichment
+Programmes / Enrichment&nbsp;
 ------------------------

-**Chinese Language  (CL)**
+**Chinese Language&nbsp; (CL)**

-Mother Tongue Fortnight activities allow authentic usage and exposure to MT language  Students are exposed to a wide range of activities that help them to develop a deeper appreciation of the culture, history and values of the MT languages.
+Mother Tongue Fortnight activities allow authentic usage and exposure to MT language&nbsp; Students are exposed to a wide range of activities that help them to develop a deeper appreciation of the culture, history and values of the MT languages.